InfOmics/LErNet/README.md

 )
 ```

 The last step is the functional enrichment of the results.
-Basically *LErNet* exploits the package ReactomePA to retrieve significant pathways.
+Basically *LErNet* exploits the package ReactomePA to retrieve significant pathways through the function `enrich`:

 ```R
 enrichment <- LErNet::enrich(  ens_proteins = unlist(network_components),  organism = "mouse",  mart = mart)